Introduction to Headless

 props

-props contain the essential values for the widget, received through attributes.
+props contain the essential values for the component, received through attributes.

-As an example, consider a rating widget requiring the value prop:
+As an example, consider a rating component requiring the value prop:

 Which is used in the HTML as follows: